IDSIA/brainstorm/examples/README.md

 mnist_pi
 --------

-This example trains a simple neural network with 2 fully connected hidden layers and dropout on the MNIST dataset.
+This example trains a simple neural network with 2 fully connected hidden layers, dropout and weight constraints on the MNIST dataset.

 cifar10_cnn
 -----------

 This example trains a simple convolutional neural network on the CIFAR-10 dataset.

 Initialization is one of the most crucial aspects of training neural networks.
-This example shows how Brainstorm let us flexibly specify the initialization for different layers of the network.
+This example shows how Brainstorm lets us flexibly specify the initialization for different layers of the network.

 hutter_lstm